whichjdk/whichjdk.com/README.md

 In contrast to AdoptOpenJDK, Adoptium will not provide builds with the OpenJ9 virtual machine.

 The Eclipse Temurin buids are high-quality, vendor-neutral, and TCK-tested under a permissive license.

-Adoptium ensures, it will continue to build binaries for LTS releases as long as the corresponding upstream source is actively maintained.
+Adoptium states, it will continue to build binaries for LTS releases as long as the corresponding upstream source is actively maintained.

 ✅ Adoptium Eclipse Temurin OpenJDK builds are highly recommended.